MisterE123/luamap/README.md

 out how mapgen works. using it is simple: override the luamap.logic function.
 The goal of the luamap logic function is to return a content id at a point.

+Luamap now has support for the async mapgen environment.
+You can call any luamap function from a mapgen script, except luamap.set_singlenode(), which should still be called from the main environment.

+Make sure that luamap_use_async is set to false if you are using an old version of Minetest which does not support the async api

 Calling the old logic function before running your own logic allows you to add to other mods that use luamap.
 If you do not save and call the old luamap function, then your mod will completely override any other mapgens made by other